Pulsing Bodywork

 Sat 15 - Sun 16 May

-At The Humble Hub in St Leonards-on-Sea
+At The Humble Hub/Heart in St Leonards-on-Sea

-Designed for bodyworkers, doulas, trauma therapists, and holistic practitioners, experienced and new.
+Designed for bodyworkers, trauma therapists, doulas, and holistic practitioners, experienced and new.

-Holistic Pulsing Training is an experiential, hands-on journey where you’ll learn a variety of rhythmic bodywork techniques while deepening your own presence and self-awareness.
+Pulsing Training is an experiential, hands-on journey where you’ll learn a variety of rhythmic bodywork techniques while deepening your own presence and self-awareness.
 Through practical training, you’ll develop the skills, confidence, and sensitivity to offer safe, effective sessions to others, while also supporting your personal growth as a practitioner and as a whole person.

 Personal Development & Professional Training